 These bars are marketed as "health" foods, but they must still be shelf stable, so they're typically packed with preservatives.
 Plus, they have to taste good, or they won't sell.
 "Most granola bars, even the 'healthier' brands are high in sugar, high fructose corn syrup, or artificial sweeteners," Steiner says.
 "Protein bars can be even worse.
 When your 'health food' both looks and tastes like a candy bar — it's not a health food!"

 For example, products like a peanut butter and jelly Larabar can weigh in at 210 calories, 13 percent of your daily fat allowance and 18 grams of sugar.
 A Nature Valley granola bar has 190 calories, 1 gram of fat and 11 grams of sugar.
+A PowerbarProtein Plus Chocolate Brownie energy bar, for example, has 330 calories and 21 grams of sugar while a Snickers bar, in comparison, has 215 calories and 20 grams of sugar.
+(The American Heart Association says men should eat no more than 36 grams or 9 teaspoons of added sugar, while women should eat no more than 25 grams or 6 teaspoons of added sugar.)

 Bottom line: Instead of buying a protein bar that's been on the shelf for who knows how long, many ingredient purists turn to making their own at home using a few simple pantry staples, like flour, protein powder, nut butter and milk (or a milk substitute).
 Granola bars are just as easy to make at home, too!